-Classic plants for an English Cottage Garden
+Classic Plants for an English Cottage Garden

 For a classic look, choose blooms in pastel and feminine shades.
 To save money and time, choose those that readily self-seed, or that can be easily divided or propagated.
-Plants that fit into these categories can create new plants, and often with little work on your part.
+Plants that fit into these categories can create new plants, often with little work on your part.

-- Roses, both shrub and climbing
+- Roses, both shrub and climbing roses

 - English lavender